 I love dreaming and making my dreams come true, no matter how crazy or impossible they may seem.
 That’s how I’ve got to know personally almost all my favorite artists (Alan Parsons, Bobby Kimball, Steve Lukather, Leland Sklar) and I even had dinner with Brian May and his team when Queen+Paul Rodgers visited Chile in 2008.

 In 1988, at the age of 11, I knew I wanted to be a sports journalist and a football pundit.
 It was always my dream.
-I started very young, at 14, and it took me 20 years to land a job on national television (TVN) where I became the first and only woman to have ever commented and called football highlights on a prime time news show.
+I started very young, at 14, and it took me 20 years to land a job on national television (TVN) where I became the first and only woman in charge of a Sports segment, to have ever commented and called football highlights on a prime time news show.

 I have also had the honor to be the only female sports journalist invited to sit beside the President of the Republic at the government palace to discuss the government’s organizing efforts for Copa América in 2015.
 Beyond any political remark, it is always an honor to be considered and invited by the maximum authority of the country.